-- 2.11.
-Enrollee Appeals - 2.11.1.
-General Requirements - 2.11.1.1.
+2.11.
+Enrollee Appeals

+2.11.1.
+General Requirements

+- 2.11.1.1.
 All Contractors shall utilize and all Enrollees may access the existing Part D Appeals process, as described in Appendix D. Consistent with existing rules, Part D Appeals will be automatically forwarded to the CMS Medicare Independent Review Entity (IRE) if the Contractor misses the applicable adjudication timeframe.
 The CMS IRE is contracted by CMS.
 The Contractor must maintain written records of all Appeal activities, and notify CMS and RI EOHHS of all internal Appeals. - 2.11.1.2.
 The Contractor agrees to be fully compliant with all State and federal laws, regulations, and policies governing the State Fair Hearing process, and all statutory and regulatory timelines related thereto.
 This includes the requirements for both standard and expedited requests.
 The Contractor shall be financially liable for all judgments, penalties, costs and fees related to an Appeal in which the Contractor has failed to comply fully with said requirements.
 The Contractor must maintain written records of all Appeal activities, and notify CMS and RI EOHHS of all internal Appeals.
 The Contractor must maintain documents in accordance with the record retention requirements outlined in Section 5.4. - 2.11.2.
 Integrated/Unified Non-Part D Appeals Process Overview - 2.11.2.1.
-Notice of Adverse Action In accordance with 42 C.F.R. §§ 438.404, 422.568, and 422.570, the Contractor must give the Enrollee written notice of any Adverse Action.
-Such notice shall be provided at least ten (10) days in advance of the date of its action, in accordance with 42 C.F.R. § 438.404.
+Notice of Adverse Action or Notice of Adverse Benefit Determination accordance with 42 C.F.R. § 438.404.
 An Enrollee or a provider acting on behalf of an Enrollee and with the Enrollee's written consent may Appeal the Contractor's decision to deny, terminate, suspend, or reduce services.
-In accordance with 42 C.F.R. §§ 438.402 and 422.574, an Enrollee or provider action on behalf of an Enrollee and with the Enrollee's consent may also Appeal the Contractor's delay in providing or arranging for a Covered Service. - 2.11.2.2.
-The Contractor's Appeal procedures must: (i) be submitted to the CMT in writing for Prior Approval by CMS and RI EOHHS; (ii) provide for resolution with the timeframes specified herein; and (iii) assure the participation of individuals with authority to require corrective action.
-Appeals procedures must be consistent with 42
+In accordance with 42 C.F.R. §§ 438.402 and 422.574, an Enrollee or provider action on behalf of an Enrollee and with the Enrollee's consent may also Appeal the Contractor's delay in providing or arranging for a Covered Service.